shankao/Daemonizer/README.md

 after a modern class-based interface.

 Daemonizer implements a fast and simple main loop for you, so you don't need to take care of the details.
 A disadvantage of this is that you *must* let your class' run() function end from time to time (no infinite loops).
-Failing to do this will make your daemon won't respond to external signals (i.e. sigterm)
+Failing to do this will make your daemon unresponsive to external signals (i.e. sigterm)

 ### A very simple example